05 Jan Nickel Plate Arts Presents: “The Collected Works of Sydney McQuade Otto” at Meyer Najem

 She is constantly creating whether she’s working with clay toward a bronze sculpture or in her Indianapolis home studio.
 She can be found painting in acrylics, laying the ground and texture for her next abstract painting or working on her stone and skirted linen pieces, her furry friends, Larry and Moe, by her side.

 Sydney’s showcase, “The Collected Works of Sydney McQuade Otto” is just that – an exhibition of her mysterious and evocative abstract expressionist works.
 Although her paintings follow no particular conventions, her work can be recognized by the soft melding of color.
 Texture, the use of light, and paintings that emanate emotion are all elements threaded throughout her body of work.

 “I create because I have no conscious choice.
 It is who I am.
 I am at my best when surrounded by my playthings doing what I love,” Sydney says.
 “The one purchase I would make, if I were able, would be to buy time.
 I never have enough.”

-Sydney’s works will be on display on the 2nd Floor of the Meyer Najem building from January through March with a reception to be scheduled in the near future.
+Sydney’s works will be on display on the 2nd Floor of the Meyer Najem building from January through March with a reception scheduled for Saturday, March 20th.
 Her works can also be seen on our website.